 Content-Type: text/xml; charset=utf-8

 You can find the list of commonly used MIME types and subtypes in the HTTP reference.

-HTTP request methods (referred to also as “verbs”) define the action that will be performed on the resource.
-HTTP defines several request methods of which the most commonly known/used are
+HTTP request methods (referred to also as "verbs") define the action that will be performed on the resource.
+HTTP defines several request methods.
+The most commonly known/used are

 A request method can be idempotent or not idempotent.
 This is just a fancy term for explaining that method is safe/unsafe to be called several times on the same resources.
 In other words, that means that